petter-holmberg/elements/README.md

 ### Regular types

-`Same` describes a pair of types that are the same.
+`Same_as` describes a pair of types that are the same.

 `Weakly_equality_comparable` describes a type with equality comparison operators that may not necessarily be callable twice.
 `Equality_comparable` describes a type with equality comparison operators that can be called multiple times.